 The basic difference between a digital signature and an electronic signature is that a digital signature is generally used to keep digital documents safe and is authorized by a certificate authority (CA).
 An electronic signature is generally referred to as the signature on a contract that a signer has used to prove intent.

 What are the different types of digital signatures?

 There are three types of digital signatures: Basic, Advanced, and Simple.
 A Basic digital signature is very similar to a Simple signature since no encryption is required for either.
 An Advanced or Advanced & Qualified digital signature requires encryption and carries the same legal value as an ink signature.

 Digital signatures are safer, faster, easier to use, and superior to regular wet signatures.
-If you want to get started in the world of digital signatures, digitizing your documents and easily sending signature requests, there’s no better option than Signaturely.
+If you want to get started in digital signatures, digitizing your documents, and easily sending signature requests, there’s no better option than Signaturely.